 The moon orbits the earth from west to east, so it makes contact with the sun on the sun's western edge.
 In half an hour, the sun is half covered.
 The sky has a metallic look.
-The moon's shadow approaches and, suddenly, the sun is a crescent.
+The moon's shadow approaches and suddenly, the sun is a crescent.
 Baily's Beads flicker as light passes through lunar valleys.
 The beads were named after Francis Baily.
 We see the diamond ring and the corona!
-Totality!
+Then, totality!
 There is a black disk in our sky!
 We stand in the moon's shadow!
-Look around!
+We look around!
 There are stars and planets.
-Orange twilight is on the horizons, coming from areas where the eclipse is partial.
+The experience is eerie!
+The temperature drops, and birds go to their nests.
 The sky brightens in the west, and totality ends.

 On August 21, the moon's shadow touched down in the Pacific Ocean.
 It crossed the United States from the northwest to the southeast.
 It crossed Oregon, Idaho, Wyoming, Nebraska, Missouri, Illinois, Kentucky, Tennessee, & North and South Carolina.
-It passed into the Atlantic Ocean and left the earth near the Cape Verde Islands.
+It passed into the Atlantic Ocean and left our planet near the Cape Verde Islands.
 I was in Lebanon, Tennessee, where the duration of totality was 2 minutes, 35 seconds.
 The crowd reacted!
 It is strange how the moon's shadow is treated as if it were a tangible thing.
 In reality, it is the absence of something: sunlight.

-Chapter 5 deals with the science, and Kate explains what a total solar eclipse is.
-Basically, it is a situation where the moon moves between the sun and the earth.
-For a short time, the moon's shadow traverses a long, narrow strip of Earth's surface.
-Observers along the strip see the sun covered by the moon and its light blocked.
-Day becomes night!
+Kate Russo, in her book "Total Addiction," explains what a total solar eclipse is.
+It is a situation where the moon moves between the earth and the sun.
+For a short time, the moon's shadow traverses a long, narrow path of the earth's surface.
+Observers along the path see the sun covered by the moon and its light blocked.
 Mercury and Venus are seen.
-The sun's corona, or outer atmosphere, is visible, surrounding the moon's black disk.
-Solar eclipses occur at new moon, unlike lunar eclipses, which occur at full moon.
-Total solar eclipses vary in duration, the longest being 7 minutes, 31 seconds.
-There is one somewhere on the globe every 18 months.
+The sun's corona, or outer atmosphere, becomes visible, around the moon's black disk.
+Total solar eclipses occur at new moon unlike lunar eclipses, which occur at full moon.
+TSEs vary in duration, the longest being 7 minutes, 31 seconds.
+There is one somewhere every 18 months.

 GREAT AMERICAN ECLIPSE: August 21, 2017

 A total eclipse of the sun occurs during new moon.
 New moon is when the moon moves between the earth and the sun.
 The night side of the moon faces us, and the moon is invisible.
-When the sun, moon & earth form a straight line, there is a total solar eclipse somewhere.
+When the sun, earth & moon form a straight line, there is a total solar eclipse somewhere.
 An eclipse does not occur every new moon because the moon's orbit is inclined to the ecliptic.
 Generally, the moon passes above or below the sun.
 During a total solar eclipse, the moon covers the sun, plunging us into darkness.
 Eclipses vary in duration depending on the moon's distance from Earth.
-It is a perfect fit, the only 2 discs in the sky, one on top of the other like a quarter on top of a quarter.
+It is a perfect fit, the only 2 discs in the sky, one on top of the other like a quarter on a quarter.

 The Great American Eclipse began in the Pacific Ocean.
 The moon's shadow touched land in Oregon and cut a diagonal path across the United States.
-Lebanon, Tennessee, 30 miles east of Nashville, was the ideal place for me.
+Lebanon, Tennessee, 30 miles east of Nashville, was the ideal place.
 I lived in Lebanon in the 1970s and 80s and knew the town.
 There were 2 minutes, 35 seconds of totality.
 From Tennessee, the moon's shadow crossed Charleston, South Carolina, and moved into the Atlantic Ocean.